“You’re beautiful just the way you are.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Have an open discussion about makeup as soon as your child expresses interest,” says Cleveland Clinic Children’s pediatrician Eva Kubiczek-Love, MD.
-“As always, parents need to establish expectations and set limits.”
+“The first rule of thumb is to have an open discussion about makeup as soon as your child expresses interest,” says pediatrician Eva Kubiczek-Love, MD.
+“As with any new activity as your kids grow, parents need to establish expectations, set limits and understand the psychological and health impact of these permissions on them.”

-The right way to wear makeup depends on your family’s perspective and the accepted practice in your child’s community.
-If your daughter is involved in dance or cheer competitions, for example, makeup may be more prevalent in her social circles.
+While there’s no right or wrong age, the proper way for your kids to wear makeup depends on your family’s perspective and the accepted practice in your child’s community.
+And making sure you’re okay with these norms ahead of time can help in your decision making.
+If children are involved in dance or cheer competitions for example, makeup may be more prevalent in their social circles.

 - Buy safe products.
 “Many cosmetics, including those labeled ‘natural’ and ‘organic,’ aren’t regulated to the standards parents might expect,” she says.
 Shop for products with the fewest ingredients, and avoid ingredients you think are harmful.
 Check out the Environmental Working Group’s Skin Deep® database, where you can search for items by brand name or product category, and choose products based on safety rating.